jiitopticachapter/Data-Structures-Algo/README.md

 3. Add that file in the folder of that particular topic.
 For example kruskal algorithm  will go in Graph folder.
 4. Open a pull request.

-#Criteria for getting your pr merged
+# Criteria for getting your PR merged

 Steps to follow :
-1.Give the intiution/bruteforce approach.<br>
+1. Give a bruteforce approach <br>
-2.Give optimised approach <br>
+2. Design an optimised approach with its intuition <br>
-3.write the code to optiimised approach.  <br>
+3. Submit the code of optimised approach  <br>

 ### Accepted for Hacktoberfest ###

+Happy Coding !!
+Keep learning.